 Over the centuries, the construction of the basilica evolved around the tomb of St Denis.
 The various monuments erected on the site from the 5th to the 13th centuries – Carolingian church, Suger’s basilica and Saint Louis’ vast nave – were all considered innovative masterpieces in their time.

-A rich and very influential Parisian noblewoman, Saint Geneviève most likely commissioned the first building in 475, which was 20 m long and 9 m wide, and of which foundation walls have survived.
-Because many aristocrats wanted to be buried near Saint Denis, the basilica was expanded in the 6th and 7th centuries.
+A rich and very influential Parisian noblewoman, Ste Geneviève most likely commissioned the first building in 475, which was 20 m long and 9 m wide, and of which foundation walls have survived.
+Because many aristocrats wanted to be buried near St Denis, the basilica was expanded in the 6th and 7th centuries.